 - Sociology 301 (Quantitative Methods).

 Keep the following guidelines in mind while planning a course of study.
-No more than two of the five courses can be disciplinary methods courses from outside the statistics offerings.
+No more than two of the five units can be disciplinary methods courses from outside the statistics offerings.
 Furthermore, Statistics 113 and Economics 200 may not both be counted toward the statistics minor.
 However, an independent study/honors project that involves substantial statistical analysis may also be used as one of the five units toward a statistics minor.

 You may also download and print out the Statistics minor worksheet to help plan your course of study.